ujihisa/spawn-for-legacy/README.md

 # Spawn for Legacy

-Kernel.spawn in ruby 1.9 solves all issues on asynchronous executions.[1](http://ujihisa.blogspot.com/2010/03/how-to-run-external-command.html)[2](http://ujihisa.blogspot.com/2010/03/all-about-spawn.html)
+Kernel.spawn in ruby 1.9 solves all issues on asynchronous executions[[1]](http://ujihisa.blogspot.com/2010/03/how-to-run-external-command.html)[[2]](http://ujihisa.blogspot.com/2010/03/all-about-spawn.html).
 But ruby 1.8, the legacy version of MRI, is still used on many environments.

 This library provides `spawn()` which is almost perfectly compatible with ruby 1.9's.
+This library is pure ruby; you don't need to build it.

 ## Install